martinsumner/leveled/docs/ANTI_ENTROPY.md

 ``hash([{K1, H1}, {K2, H2} .. {Kn, Hn}])``

-This requires all of the keys and hashes need to be pulled into memory to build the hashtree - unless the tree is being built segment by segment.
+This requires all of the keys and hashes to be pulled into memory to build the hashtree - unless the tree is being built segment by segment.
 The Riak hashtree data store is therefore ordered by segment so that it can be incrementally built.
 The segments which have had key changes are tracked, and at exchange time all "dirty segments" are re-scanned in the store segment by segment, so that the hashtree can be rebuilt.

 ## Tic-Tac Merkle Trees

-Anti-entropy in leveled is supported using the leveled_tictac module.
+Anti-entropy in leveled is supported using the [leveled_tictac](https://github.com/martinsumner/leveled/blob/mas-tictac/src/leveled_tictac.erl) module.
 This module uses a less secure form of merkle trees that don't prevent information from leaking out, or make the tree tamper-proof, but allow for the trees to be built incrementally, and trees built incrementally to be merged.
 These Merkle trees we're calling Tic-Tac Trees after the [Tic-Tac language](https://en.wikipedia.org/wiki/Tic-tac) to fit in with Bookmaker-based naming conventions of leveled.
 The Tic-Tac language has been historically used on racecourses to communicate the state of the market between participants; although the more widespread use of mobile communications means that the use of Tic-Tac is petering out, and rather like Basho employees, there are now only three Tic-Tac practitioners left.

-The change from secure Merkle trees is simply to XOR and not hashing/concatenation for combining hashes, combined with using trees of fixed sizes, so that tree merging can also be managed through XOR operations.
+The change from secure Merkle trees is simply to (use XOR? or XOR hashes), and not hashing/concatenation, for combining hashes, combined with using trees of fixed sizes, so that tree merging can also be managed through XOR operations.
 So a segment leaf is calculated from:

 ``hash(K1, H1) XOR hash(K2, H2) XOR ... hash(Kn, Hn)``